Carmendelope/unified-logging/README.md

 As per above:

-- Optimization of cluster-local queries by reorganizing the storage indexing
+- Optimization of cluster-local queries by reorganizing the storage indexing.
 - Optimization of retrieval by only querying relevant clusters and parallel querying.
-- Pagination or scroll API use
+- Pagination or scroll API use.
-- Expiration for time range instead of all logs for an instance
+- Expiration for time range instead of all logs for an instance.
 - Potentially storing certain log lines (by filter? with errors or warnings?) on the management cluster for longer term storage / disaster recovery and analysis.

 ### Prerequisites

 #### Slave

 `unified-logging-slave` depends on ElasticSearch running locally, without any security mechanism.
 Furthermore, it expects filebeat to ingest the logs in ElasticSearch.
-To this end, we have deployments for both as part of the unified logging package.
+As of now, we have deployments for both as part of the unified logging package.

 ```
 $ ./unified-logging-slave run --help